MonetDB/MonetDB-old/java/embedded/readme.md

 On top of the columnar interface, we've build a simple JDBC interface.
 This was done by extending the existing MonetDB JDBC driver and overriding a few as possible functions.
 The overrides facilitate moving from using the MCL library (communicatiing tuples over MAPI) to using the embedded columnar interface described above.
 The JDBC can be found in the `nl.cwi.monetdb.jdbc` packge in the project.

 There are a few ways to use the interface:
-- Using JDBC connection object.
+### Using JDBC connection object.
-In that case, once can create a `MonetDBEmbeddedConnection`, passing as properties only the directory of the database:
+- In that case, once can create a `MonetDBEmbeddedConnection`, passing as properties only the directory of the database:
 ```
 Properties props = new Properties();
 props.put("database", "/tmp/dbtest");
 Connection connection = new MonetDBEmbeddedConnection(props)```
 This process will create a `org.monetdb.embedded.MonetDBEmbedded` object and start the database.

-Then create statement and get the result set, as one would in JDBC:
+- Then create statement and get the result set, as one would in JDBC:
 ```
 Statement statement = connection.createStatement()
 statement.execute("SELECT * FROM test;");
 ResultSet result = statement.getResultSet();```
 This will query the embedded database and get the meta data of the result set.
-Calling get value, will then get the desired column and row in order from the `org.monetdb.embedded.result.column.Column` object.
+- Calling get value, will then get the desired column and row in order from the `org.monetdb.embedded.result.column.Column` object.

-- Using the embedded/columnar interfacing
+### Using the embedded/columnar interfacing
-Create a database object:
+- Create a database object:
 ```
 final Path directoryPath = Files.createTempDirectory("monetdbtest");
 datbaseDirectory = directoryPath.toFile();
 MonetDBEmbedded db = new MonetDBEmbedded(datbaseDirectory);
 db.start()```

-Executer a query and get the JDBC result set from the columnar result set (meta) object:
+- Execute a query and get the JDBC result set from the columnar result set (meta) object:
 ```
 EmbeddedQueryResult result = db.query("SELECT 1;");
 MonetDBEmbeddedResultSet jdbcResultSet = result.getJDBCResultSet();```
-From here one, the result set can be treated as (almost) any other JDBC result set.
+- From here one, the result set can be treated as (almost) any other JDBC result set.
 It is technically the same object as the one in the above example.